 Gun Crimes And The Second Amendment

-If you are charged with a gun crime, you might ask, “Doesn’t the Second Amendment give me the right to own a gun?”
+If you are charged with one or more gun crimes, you might ask, “Doesn’t the Second Amendment give me the right to own a gun?”

 The answer is: yes and no.